Hellier (TV series): Season two

 The second season focuses its investigation on the identity of Terry Wriste and other paranormal events that took place in Kentucky.
-They meet a woman who claims to have contact with Indrid Cold, an alien who is alleged to have visited earth and has a connection to Mothman.
-They also meet with paranormal author Allen Greenfield and discuss their investigation.
+They meet a woman who claims to have contact with "Indrid Cold", a paranormal entity which has first appeared in the 1960s and a connection to the more well-known Mothman.
+They meet with paranormal author Allen Greenfield.
 The team travels to Somerset, Kentucky and visited the International Paranormal Museum and Research Center, and talked with its owner Kyle Kadel.
 They donated some items to the museum, including a lantern used on ghost hunts in season 1.